 Alpha-Gal Anaphylaxis: One Patient’s Battle

-Kippy Perkins, co-owner of the music venue Local 506 in Chapel Hill, has suffered anaphylaxis from ingesting alpha-gal numerous times over the past six years.
+One Chapel Hill resident we will call Jane has suffered anaphylaxis from ingesting alpha-gal numerous times over the past six years.
 She’s an avid gardener who lives in a woodsy area and for whom tick bites are a part of life.

-“I think ticks are more attracted to me than other people,” Perkins says.
+“I think ticks are more attracted to me than other people,” Jane says.

-The first time Perkins suffered anaphylaxis was in Dallas.
-The second time was in Nashville, Tennessee.
-After the first episode, Perkins began keeping a food journal, but she still remained mystified by her severe allergy.
+After her first anaphylactic episode, Jane began keeping a food journal, but she still remained mystified by her severe allergy.

 That’s when she was referred to Maya Jerath, MD, PhD, an allergist with the UNC Allergy and Immunology Clinic.

-For some patients, the allergic response improves over a few years, but in Perkins’ case, it seems to only be getting worse six years later.
-Perkins gets alpha-gal IgE tests regularly at her primary physician’s office.
+For some patients, the allergic response improves over a few years, but in Jane’s case, it seems to only be getting worse six years later.
+She gets alpha-gal IgE tests regularly at her primary physician’s office.
 Ongoing testing can be helpful because the allergy often will resolve over time, when there haven’t been additional tick bites.

 Contact the UNC Allergy and Immunology Clinic to learn more about the alpha-gal IgE test.
 You can call (984) 974-2645.